jmcvaughn/dotfiles/.docs/README.md

 As of Subiquity 20.04.2, the creation of multiple ESPs is supported.
 However, this functionality is only supported if booting newer installers; updating doesn't work.
 Therefore, you must use the Ubuntu Server 20.04.1 LTS live disk image or newer.
 To set up multiple ESPs, at the *Guided storage configuration* page, select *Custom storage layout*.
 Under the *Storage configuration* page, select *Use As Boot Device* and *Add As Another Boot Device* for your primary and backup devices respectively.

-At the *SSH Setup* screen, remember to select *Install OpenSSH server* and *Allow password authentication over SSH* (this is required by MAAS to reach libvirt).
+At the *SSH Setup* screen, remember to select *Install OpenSSH server*.

 There is no requirement to install any snaps at the *Featured Server Snaps* screen; those required are installed by the scripts in this repository.